wvw999/puzzle-engine/notes.md

 '1' represents right and left edges
 '99' is a blank space
 these values are arbitrary
+this API will attempt to do this job without using recursion

 [0, 0, 0, 0, 0, 0, 0, 0, 0, 0,
 1, 99, 99, 99, 99, 99, 99, 99, 99, 1,